 Additional scientific information about sea-level rise

-The National Climate Assessment is the country’s top interagency review of climate change science and impacts.
+The National Climate Assessment4 is the country’s top interagency review of climate change science and impacts.
 The Third Assessment was published in 2014.
 (Dr. Robert Kates, from the University of Maine’s Climate Change Institute, was a lead author for the Northeast chapter.)
 Key findings for the Northeast include: